Hack4Eugene/SpeedUpAmerica/README.md

 ## Digital Inclusion

 The project can be used as part of a digital inclusion strategy to learn where inequities are in your community.
 SpeedUp can help citizens, businesses, policymakers and others better understand where Louisville residents can access high-quality Internet service, and where there are needs, allowing cities to track and improve performance through key policies, ISP agreements, and partnerships.

+### Replace FCC 477 Data

+All current digital inclusion maps rely on [FCC 477](https://www.fcc.gov/general/broadband-deployment-data-fcc-form-477) data which is ISP self-reported, notriously incomplete, misleading, gameable by ISPs, and not detailed enough.
+Let's get better, more accurate, crowd-source speed data directly from citizens to make better decisions and drive policy.

 ## Project History